A Guide to Hiking in San Francisco

 Muir Woods holds six miles of trails with loops that take only 30 minutes to loops that take much longer and connect to Mt.
 Tamalpais State Park.

 So whether you prefer a strenuous hike or a brief walk in the woods, Muir Woods makes an ideal destination for any nature-lovers visiting the Bay Area.
+It is also one of our favorite hikes in San Francisco.

 If you’re wondering how best to get to Muir Woods from San Francisco, we’ve compiled a list for you here of the best (and worst) ways to get to Muir Woods from the city.